 Avoiding chewing gum will help prevent swallowing excess air.
 Also, most sugar-free chewing gum contains added sweetener such as sorbitol which may cause gut issues like bloating.

 Some other sweeteners such as mannitol, malitol, sorbitol, xylitol and isomalt may be found in sugar-free products like sweets or drinks and can cause bloating if eaten in excess.
+You may also enjoy our blog: 5 foods to improve your mood.

 5. Avoid large fruit smoothies or juices